Share via

 11. After your scan, you'll see the data sources linked to the collection or domain on their data sources card.

-Add assets to collections
+Add assets to collection and domains

-Screenshot of Microsoft Purview governance portal asset window with the collection path highlighted and the ellipsis button next to collection path selected.
+Screenshot of Microsoft Purview portal asset window with the collection path highlighted and the ellipsis button next to collection path selected.

 3. Select the Move to another collection button.